openshift/training/10-Wiring-Components.md

     https://github.com/openshift/ruby-hello-world

-We want to use the beta branch.
 We can use the `new-app` command to help get this started for us.
 As `alice` go ahead and do the following:

     oc new-app -i openshift/ruby https://github.com/openshift/ruby-hello-world

 You should see something like the following:

-    I0728 14:27:23.047056    8906 newapp.go:301] Image "openshift/ruby" is a builder, so a repository will be expected unless you also specify --strategy=docker
-    I0728 14:27:23.047163    8906 newapp.go:337] Using "https://github.com/openshift/ruby-hello-world#beta4" as the source for build
+    I1105 14:11:59.060593   83892 newapp.go:522] Using "https://github.com/openshift/ruby-hello-world" as the source for build
-    imagestreams/ruby-hello-world
-    buildconfigs/ruby-hello-world
-    deploymentconfigs/ruby-hello-world
-    services/ruby-hello-world
-    A build was created - you can run `oc start-build ruby-hello-world` to start it.
+    --> Found image ea16bfe (8 weeks old) in image stream "ruby in project openshift" under tag :latest for "openshift/ruby"
+        * The source repository appears to match: ruby
+        * A source build using source code from https://github.com/openshift/ruby-hello-world will be created
+          * The resulting image will be pushed to image stream "ruby-hello-world:latest"
+        * This image will be deployed in deployment config "ruby-hello-world"
+        * Port 8080/tcp will be load balanced by service "ruby-hello-world" --> Creating resources with label app=ruby-hello-world ...
+        ImageStream "ruby-hello-world" created
+        BuildConfig "ruby-hello-world" created
+        DeploymentConfig "ruby-hello-world" created
-    Service "ruby-hello-world" created at 172.30.103.182 with port mappings 8080.
+        Service "ruby-hello-world" created
+    --> Success
+        Build scheduled for "ruby-hello-world" - use the logs command to track its progress.
+        Run 'oc status' to view your app.

 The syntax of the command tells us:

 * I want to create a new application
-* using the *ruby* builder image in the *openshift* project
+* using the *ruby* builder imagestream defined in the *openshift* project
 * based off of the code in a git repository

 Since we know that we want to talk to a database eventually, let's take a moment